zuna2005/stopwatch/README.md

 - **Clear Stopwatch** – Reset the time to zero without deleting the stopwatch.
 - **Delete Stopwatch** – Remove an individual stopwatch.
 - **Delete All Stopwatches** – Remove all stopwatches at once.
+- **Persistent State** – Stopwatches are saved in local storage and persist across page reloads.

 ## Installation
 1. Clone the repository: